Subscribe to updates

 Development Control and Regulatory Board - Thursday, 9 January 2025 2.00 pm

-Decision: The Board resolved to make an Order under Section 119 of the Highways Act 1980 to divert Public Footpaths E53 and E54 at Edmondthorpe as shown on Plan No. 2647/a appended to the report.
-This decision was made after considering the legal criteria, site inspections, and representations received.
-The proposed diversion was deemed to satisfy the statutory requirements, with the new route not being substantially less convenient to the public and offering improvements in accessibility.
+RESOLVED: That an Order be made under Section 119 of the Highways Act 1980 to divert Public Footpaths E53 and E54 at Edmondthorpe as shown on the Plan No. 2647/a appended to the report.

 Attendees